 - Links to your social media profiles.
 If you’re active elsewhere (e.g., Twitter, Facebook), make it clear either with social media buttons in the header, footer, or sidebar—or by using widgets and badges that reflect your activity.
 As an example, my social media buttons are in the footer.

 - Email newsletter signup.
-Every author should have an email newsletter to keep readers updated on new releases and events, at minimum.
+Every author should have an email newsletter to keep readers updated on new releases and events.
 Many authors put the signup very prominently in the middle of their homepage.
-My signup is in the sidebar and footer of my site.
+I use a pop-up.

 3. Craft your homepage.